Anatomy Pics Of Human Body

 The Skeletal System:

 Images of the skeletal system typically depict the bones, joints, and ligaments.
 X-rays are crucial for diagnosing fractures and other skeletal injuries.
 3D models allow for a comprehensive understanding of bone structure and articulation.
-Detailed anatomical drawings showcase the intricate details of individual bones.
+Detailed anatomical drawings showcase the involved details of individual bones.

 The Muscular System: